Average Probability of Error for Single Uniprior Index Coding over Rayleigh Fading Channel: Choosing an optimal spanning tree

 \subsection{Improving the Optimal Star Graph}

-\begin{example} For the information-flow graph, $\mathcal{G}$ in Fig. \ref{fig:Ex2_Alg1}(a), vertex $3$ has the maximum degree, and hence among the $5$ star graphs, $\mathcal{G}_3^*$, shown in Fig. \ref{fig:Ex2_Alg1}(b) will give the best average probability of error.
-The total number of transmissions used in decoding the requested messages when the index code based on $\mathcal{G}_3^*$ is transmitted is $T = 13$.
+\begin{example} For the information-flow graph, $\mathcal{G}$ in Fig. \ref{fig:Ex2_Alg1}(a), vertex $3$ has the maximum degree, and hence among the $5$ star graphs, the star graph $\mathscr{S}^*_{3}(\mathcal{G})$ with vertex $3$ as head, shown in Fig. \ref{fig:Ex2_Alg1}(b) will give the best average probability of error.
+The total number of transmissions used in decoding the requested messages when the index code based on the star graph in Fig. \ref{fig:Ex2_Alg1}(b) is transmitted is $T = 13$.
 Now consider the tree $\mathscr{T}$ shown in Fig. \ref{fig:Ex2_Alg1}(c).
 For this tree, the total number of transmissions used is $T=10$.
-Since there are $9$ arcs in $\mathcal{G}$ is $9$, $T$ is at least $9$.
+Since the number of arcs in $\mathcal{G}$ is $9$, the minimum value of $T$ is $9$.
 However, it can be verified that there is no index code of length $N=4$ for which $T=9$.
-Hence the tree in Fig. \ref{fig:Ex2_Alg1}(c) is optimal w.r.t average probability of error. \end{example}
+Hence the tree in Fig. \ref{fig:Ex2_Alg1}(c) is optimal w.r.t. average probability of error. \end{example}